vvorld/getid-web-sdk/README.md

 Optionally, you can pre-populate some fields by known values.
 Pass the values according to formats listed in the table above.
 You can set field's `required` option.
 All fields are set as `required: true` by default.

+Also you can set already prefilled invisible fields by adding them to `hiddenFields` array.
+Those fields will be not accessible for client, but included in total form result

 Example:
 ``` js
 import { init } from 'getid-web-sdk'